DevExpress/devextreme-documentation/api-reference/_hidden/dxChartCommonAnnotationConfig/paddingLeftRight.md

 ---
 ---
 ##### shortDescription
-Along with [paddingTopBottom](/api-reference/_hidden/dxChartCommonAnnotationConfig/paddingTopBottom.md '{basewidgetpath}/Configuration/annotations/#paddingTopBottom'), generates an empty space around the annotation's text or image; specified in pixels.
+Used with [paddingTopBottom](/api-reference/_hidden/dxChartCommonAnnotationConfig/paddingTopBottom.md '{basewidgetpath}/Configuration/annotations/#paddingTopBottom') to generate an empty space around the annotation's text or image (specified in pixels).

 ---